What should be done when a patient gets a DVT in the neck after coronary bypass surgery?

 “You have to make sure the length is adequate.
-Currently there are no filters in the market indicated for SVC and if you place one, it would be off label.
-I have only placed a handful of these in 14 years of practice.”
+Currently there are no filters in the market indicated for SVC and if you place one, it would be off label.”

 Dr. Gashti specializes in the diagnosis and treatment of vascular disease including abdominal and aortic aneurysm.